skmorgane/biodiversity-course/questions/class7.md

 #### Questions for Cavender-Bares et al
 * Last week we spent a lot of time talking about biotic and abiotic (or environmental) filters.
 Cavender-Bares et al make an argument that we should expect biodiversity patterns from these filters.
-A) What patterns might an abiotic filter create in a community?
+    * What patterns might an abiotic filter create in a community?
 Why?
-B) What patterns might a biotic filter create in a community?
+    * What patterns might a biotic filter create in a community?
 Why?
 (Link this with our discussions about coexistence theory).
-C) How does trait evolution impact the pattern of phylogenetic diversity you may see?
+    * How does trait evolution impact the pattern of phylogenetic diversity you may see?
 * Focus on the first paragraph of the discussion and figure 6.
-What patterns of biodiversity are they finding in FLorida oaks?
+What patterns of biodiversity are they finding in Florida oaks?
 Why?
 * After reading the paper, what are your thoughts about abiotic and biotic filters in shaping local biodiversity?

 #### Questions for Devictor et al Spatial mismatch and congruence between taxonomic, phylogenetic and functional diversity